fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-with-an-application.md

 entirely on the needs of the data exchange it is intended to support, the FF-ICE and Basic Message Applications should provide a useful set of examples for how to build an Application with and without associated templates.
-To supplement this, Appendix A below provides step-by-step instructions on how to create a simple Application.
+To supplement this, [How to create a FIXM Application](how-to-create-application/initial-download-and-setup) provides step-by-step instructions on how to create a simple Application.